 Residents from the Internal Medicine Program at NewYork-Presbyterian/Weill Cornell Medicine, or other training programs, work closely with our faculty and fellows during rotations in the medical intensive care unit (MICU) and consultation services.

 In addition to the fellowship training program and resident education, the division is also active in medical student education.
 Our division’s faculty directs the Pulmonary Physiology and Pathophysiology Unit of the Health, Illness and Disease course and Bedside Diagnostic Ultrasound Course for first year medical students at Weill Cornell Medical College.
 Senior fellows have the opportunity to develop their teaching skills by participating as small group leaders in these courses.

-Ongoing educational activities include weekly case conferences, clinical research conferences, didactic lectures in pulmonary and critical care, monthly joint case conferences for pulmonary/critical care attending physicians in the NewYork-Presbyterian Health Network, and the quarterly William A. Briscoe New York Lung Club, where pulmonary/critical care researchers from academic institutions and teaching hospitals in the New York metropolitan area meet to present and discuss new projects and data.
+Ongoing educational activities include weekly clinical case conference, monthly multidisciplinary interstitial lung disease conference, weekly pulmonary and critical care basic and translational research conference, didactic core curriculum lectures in pulmonary and critical care, monthly joint case conference for pulmonary/critical care physicians in the New York-Presbyterian Health Network, and the quarterly William A. Briscoe New York Lung Club, where pulmonary/critical care investigators from academic institutions and teaching hospitals in the New York metropolitan area meet to present and discuss research in progress.